 Every transfer Sheffield Wednesday have been linked with so far - and how likely it is they'll happen

+Sheffield Wednesday rumours: Every transfer Owls have been linked with so far - and how likely it is they'll happen

 It’s a busy time, the January transfer window, and Sheffield Wednesday are yet to get things going.